 Luckily, because seconds later, Gil peeked in.
 "Sara, can I talk to you."

 Her face lit up like a Christmas tree and eagerly she followed him outside.

-Success.
-I hit the target.
+Hey.
+At least my plan worked.
 "Yes, Dennis.
 Is that a problem for you?"

 "I was told cops have to be tough."

 "CSIs," Greg corrected him softly.
 "Who told you gay men can't be tough?"

 "Rob says so."
 He bit his lip.
 "Said so."